Event / October, 2024

 Thursday Oct 17: 1:30 pm Francine McCarthy lecture at Earth and Environmental Science, 842 W. Taylor St., Science and Engineering Labs East (SELE), room # 1280 SELE, UIC

-5:00 pm Panel discussion with Francine McCarthy and special guests Julia Kim-Cohen, Ph.D., Department of Psychology and Roy Plotnick Professor Emeritus, UIC organized by AL members, Huda Aishath, Bert Geyer, Kasia Majchrowicz-Wolny, Justyna Wasik, Billy Tucker, moderator Prof. Ralph Cintron, UIC, Art and Exhibition Hall, 5 Floor, 400 South Peoria Street, IL 60607
+5:00 pm Panel discussion with Francine McCarthy and special guests Julia Kim-Cohen, Ph.D., Department of Psychology and Roy Plotnick Professor Emeritus, UIC organized by AL members, Huda Aishath, Bert Geyer, Kasia Majchrowicz-Wolny, Justyna Wasik, Billy Tucker, Beate Geissler, Omur Harmansah moderator Prof. Ralph Cintron, UIC, Art and Exhibition Hall, 5 Floor, 400 South Peoria Street, IL 60607

 7:00 pm dinner created by Adrian Ricardo Castellanos